nadeemlab/SPT/notes/modularization_plan.md

 ## Moving altering directory
-- Consider each module not in one of the submodules, try to push down.
+- Consider each python module not in one of the submodules, try to push down.
 - (apiserver) Review contents, especially counts_service_client.
 - (apiserver) Review Dockerfile for needed partner service discovery environment variables.
 - (apiserver) Add healthcheck.